 This conflict of interest continues long after the IPO is complete, for once a company becomes public, investment bankers and analysts from the bank’s sell side division advise the company on follow on stock offerings, acquisitions, convertible debt, and customized plans for insiders to sell their stock—any one of which may dilute the interests of fund managers and analysts.

 As a research-only firm, Battle Road focuses on helping fund managers and analysts seek out stocks to buy and stocks to avoid, without the conflict presented by conducting business with the subject of its research.
-For Battle Road, that means no investment banking, personal investment in the stocks that we research, and no company-paid reports.
+For Battle Road, this means no investment banking, personal investment in the stocks that we research, and no company-paid reports.
 Since our founding in 2001, we have remained true to this principle by avoiding financial ties to any company that we research.
 And since we are not a broker dealer, we have no incentive to manufacture a daily trading call simply to drum up trading commissions.

 The idea for the Battle Road IPO Review originated when one of our long-time clients, a well-respected portfolio manager, sought our help in seeking out solid companies with sustainable competitive advantages –and reasonable valuations—from among the many companies which have come public in recent years.
 Using quantitative and qualitative measures we developed an approach to screen for new buy ideas.

-Since that time, The Battle Road IPO Review has become a monthly research service that screens for new ideas from a unique universe of over 200 growth-oriented IPOs of the last seven years.
+Since that time, The Battle Road IPO Review has become a monthly research service that screens for new ideas from a unique universe of over 200 growth-oriented IPOs of the last ten years.
 The universe includes software, internet, hardware, consumer, business services, and EV & manufacturing companies.
-The median market cap. of The Battle Road IPO Review universe is $1.2 billion, and about 60 percent of the universe ranges in value from $500 million to $5 billion in market cap.
+The median market cap of The Battle Road IPO Review universe is $1.8 billion, and about 60 percent of the universe ranges in value from $500 million to $5 billion in market cap.
 The universe continues to grow each month with the addition of newly-minted IPOs.